connell-class/revassess/Tier6.md

   - Add the index.html inside the html folder to the web.xml welcome file list.
     - Value: 100 points

-  - Implement a single servlet that can provide flashcard data by consuming its mapped endpoint
+  - Implement a single servlet that can provide flashcard data by consuming its mapped endpoint.
+The data should be in json format and information should come from the database using the entities created in tier 4.
     - Value: 200 points

   - Register the servlet with tomcat by utilizing the deployment descriptor